-What's better than the New York City Times Square ball drop to welcome in the new year 2018?
-Head to small town Marion (about 35 miles east of Asheville) to watch a 6-foot gold nugget drop into a 10-foot freshly baked donut that you eat!
-This free, fun, quirky celebration also includes a Comic Con costume contest, music, wagon rides and many local brews and wines.
+What's better than the New York City Times Square ball drop to welcome in the new year?
+Head to small-town Marion (about 35 miles east of Asheville) to watch a 6-foot gold nugget drop into a pot of gold to celebrate McDowell County's gold heritage.
+This free, fun, quirky celebration also includes a Comic-Con costume contest, music, wagon rides, and many local brews and wines.
 The celebration begins at 8:30 PM.

-The 9th annual celebration on Main Street is centered about the Courthouse lawn (21 S. Main Street, Marion) with a main stage with a DJ playing music starting at 8:30 PM and costume contest at 10 PM.
-A 5K run and walk also begins at 8:30 PM (register in advance here).
-Find craft and food vendors in a blocked-off section of the street.
+The annual celebration on Main Street is centered on the Courthouse lawn (21 S. Main Street, Marion).
+Music, food, and craft vendors will be scattered throughout The 310 District of downtown Marion.
 The beer and wine garden will feature many nearby wineries and breweries.
-In addition, it's the grand opening of Mica Town Brewing (25 Brown Dr) just off Main Street.
+The hometown Mica Town Brewing (25 Brown Dr) is just off Main Street.
 Refinery Taproom is around the corner at 13 N. Main St. Other restaurants and shops will stay open later.

-The highlight of the night is the gradually lowering of the giant, lighted 80-pound gold nugget sculpture that stops inches above a massive 10-foot donut made by Mr. Bob himself (at his Main Street donut shop).
-Everyone can grab a bite of the donut after midnight during a sparkler display.
+The highlight of the night is the gradual lowering of the giant, lighted 80-pound gold nugget sculpture that will be dropped into a pot of gold.
 The 6-foot gold nugget was built by local metal fabricator Turtle Labs.
-It's comprised of 300 triangles that frames internal lights and even has some gold flake to add more sparkle.
+It's comprised of 300 triangles that frame internal lights and even have some gold flake to add more sparkle.

 Why a gold nugget?
 The NC Gold Foundation is located in Marion.
 They preserve and promote North Carolina gold's history as the first state for gold discovery.
-Nearby, you can learn more about the gold history at the Historic Carson House or visit a real good mine at Thermal City about 12 miles from downtown Marion.
+Nearby, you can learn more about the gold history at the Historic Carson House or visit a really good mine at Thermal City, about 12 miles from downtown Marion.
 Also, attend the NC Gold Festival in nearby Old Fort.

-Marion is one of our top small towns and has welcomed many new business downtown this year.
+Marion is one of our top small towns and has welcomed many new businesses downtown.
 See our Marion Guide for more info.
 Some of their other fun events include the Livermush Festival and the new Bigfoot Festival.

 See more New Year's Eve and Day events in the Asheville area.